nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 Later in this post, I will list the packages that I find helpful.
 But first, we will install jscs, which is a three step process.

+## JSCS

 * Jscs needs to be first installed as a node package.
 From the terminal, run `npm install jscs -g` so that it jscs is globally available on your machine (if you are interested, readme is [here](http://jscs.info/overview)).

 * Next, install the Sublime plugin so that Sublime can use jscs.
 Launch Sublime, Shift+Command+P,  choose 'Package Control: Install Package', type 'SublimeLinter-jscs' and choose it from the dropdown list to install the plug-in.